![Example: Ptolemy[edit]](https://www.universator.com//img/scientific_theory_wikipedia_the_free.jpg)

 Define scientific theory for the students.
 A good definition could be like, "A scientific theory is a general statement intending to explain nature that is confirmed by all available evidence such that it can be used to predict new, as yet unobserved phenomena."
 Importantly, a theory is worth very little if it doesn't correctly predict all known evidence.
 Very importantly, theories are subject to changes as new evidence becomes available.
 Most theories that you will discuss in a high school science class are well-confirmed and are unlikely to be revised in any significant sense.
 Theories that are less confirmed are abundant in fields like theoretical physics and cosmology, such as String Theory.

 Ask the students if they can think of some more theories in the context of this definition.
 You will likely have to help.
-Consider suggesting:- The germ theory of illness: that some illnesses are caused by microscopic organisms.

 - The heliocentric solar system: that the planets in our solar system orbit around the sun.